polca/premise/docs/methodology/biomass.rst

 or automatic climate neutrality.
 Counterfactual residue use, decay and carbon timing are separate assumptions; see :doc:`/user_guide/interpreting-results`.

-Hence, *premise* creates average regional markets for biomass, which represents the average shares of "purpose grown" and "residual" biomass being fed to biomass-fired powerplants.
+Premise creates average regional markets for biomass, which represents the average shares of "purpose grown" and "residual" biomass being fed to biomass-fired powerplants.

 The following market is created for each IAM region: